To import a PostgreSQL database you will need:

 To import the database, you’ll first need to connect with psql.

-You can use this connection string with pg_restore exactly as it is.
+You can use the public network connection string supplied on the cluster’s overview page with pg_restore exactly as it is to connect to the default database as the default user.
 Substitute it in the command below and be sure to specify the name of your dump file as well:

 pg_restore -d 'use_your_connnectionURI' --jobs 4 use_your_dump_file